Some asymptotics for short maturity Asian options: Asymptotics for short maturity Asian options

 where by It\^o's lemma, we can write

 where the parameters $\rho_1, \kappa, \lambda \in \mathbb{R}$ and we define $\rho := \rho_1 \kappa$, for $\rho_1 \leq 0, \, \kappa > 0$ and $\lambda = \frac{1}{\kappa} > 0.$

-From the large deviations theory for small time diffusions, it was first proved in Varadhan \cite{vara} that under the assumptions \eqref{sec23} and \eqref{sec24new}, $\mathbb{P}(X_{\cdot T} \in \cdot)$ satisfies a sample path large deviation principle on $L_{\infty} [0,1]$.
-In our case, a local volatility model with a jump process, similar to the analysis done in Chapter 7 of \cite{kuhn} and application of the contraction principle (see Theorem \ref{thm22}), we find that $\mathbb{P} \left(\int_{0}^{1} e^{X_{tT}} dt \in \cdot \right)$ satisfies a large deviation principle with the rate function $\mathcal{I}(\cdot, S_0)$.
+From the large deviations theory for small time diffusions, it was first proved in Varadhan \cite{vara} that under the assumptions \eqref{sec23} and \eqref{sec24new} (i.e., when $\sigma(\cdot)$ is considered for the local volatility model), $\mathbb{P}(X_{\cdot T} \in \cdot)$ satisfies a sample path large deviation principle on $L_{\infty} [0,1]$.
+In particular, with Assumption \ref{as512} this will be satisfied.
+In our case, with a similar analysis done in Chapter 7 of \cite{kuhn} and by an application of the contraction principle (see Theorem \ref{thm22}), we find that $\mathbb{P} \left(\int_{0}^{1} e^{X_{tT}} dt \in \cdot \right)$ satisfies a large deviation principle with the rate function $\mathcal{I}(x, S_0)$ (the notation is as explained in \eqref{koya}).
 Hence, for out-of-the-money call options i.e., $S_0 < K$,

 where the last step is due to the fact that $\mathcal{I}(K, S_0)$ is increasing in $K$ for $K > S_0$.
 Our goal is to show that $ C(T)= e^{-\frac{1}{T} \mathcal{I}((K, S_0)) + o(\frac{1}{T})} \quad \mathrm{as} \quad T \to 0$.
 Hence, by first proving the relation that